nus-cs2103-AY2223S1/tp/docs/team/minheina.md

 **FoodWhere is a desktop application for managing your food stall addresses and reviews.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

+FoodWhere is written in Java, with about 10 kLoC.

 Given below are my contributions to the project.

 * **New Feature:** Added the ability to edit stall and review entries